OfficeDev/office-js-docs-pr/docs/outlook/understanding-outlook-add-in-permissions.md

 ### Can't do

-- Use an [ItemHasKnownEntity](../reference/manifest/rule.md#itemhasknownentity-rule) rule on the contact, email address, meeting suggestion, or task suggestion entitiy.
+- Use an [ItemHasKnownEntity](../reference/manifest/rule.md#itemhasknownentity-rule) rule on the contact, email address, meeting suggestion, or task suggestion entity.

 - Use the [ItemHasAttachment](../reference/manifest/rule.md#itemhasattachment-rule) or [ItemHasRegularExpressionMatch](../reference/manifest/rule.md#itemhasregularexpressionmatch-rule) rule.